crazybiocomputing/tinned/doc/basics/count.md

 _A function filtering the elements that must be counted.
 This function takes one argument `x` corresponding to the element in the stream and returns a boolean (`true` for the element counted or `false` for the others)._
 _By default, this function always returns `true` meaning that all the elements are counted._

+> **Note**: The code must be saved by clicking on the floppy-disk icon (💾) to take into account the modified code in the stream.

 _This function is an anonymous function and must follow the JavaScript syntax below_

 ```javascript